Reading Time: 9 minutes

 Here are some things to consider:

-• Mindful Eating: Try to focus on the taste, texture, and smell of your food.
-Put your phone away and really savor each bite.
+• Mindful Eating:Try to focus on the taste, texture, and smell of your food.
+Put your phone away and pay attention to what you’re eating, savoring each bite.
 It’s actually pretty nice!

-• Set Boundaries: Make a rule that phones are off-limits during meals.
-This goes for everyone at the table, not just you.
+• Set Boundaries:Establish a rule that phones are not allowed during meals.
+This applies to everyone at the table, not just you.
 Lead by example!

-5. Anxiety About Being Phone-Free
+5. Anxiety About Going Phone-Free

 Person reflecting in nature, smartphone resting on ground.